Tgtrignol/ProjectGenerator/README.md

 Readme:
 ---------------------------------------------------
-Generates a visual studio solution file with premade classes.
+Generates a visual studio solution file and project with premade classes.

 Usage: